-NOTICE A qualified person is defined as a person who, by possession of a recognized degree or certificate of professional standing, or by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve problems relating to the subject matter and work.
-WARNING • If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately.
-Lockout/tagout the VRC before performing maintenance on electrical components.
+NOTICE A qualified person is defined as a person who, by possession of a recognized degree or certificate of professional standing, or by extensive knowledge, training, and experience, has successfully demonstrated his/her ability to solve problems relating to the subject matter and work. • If any defects relating to operating safety and reliability are detected or if any damage occurs, the VRC must be taken out of operation immediately.
+Lockout/tagout the VRC before performing any maintenance on electrical components.
 De-energize any circuit before work is begun.
 Take appropriate measures for safely working at heights.
 Make sure that no persons or objects are within the range of any moving parts of the VRC.
 Climbing, sitting, walking, or riding on equipment while the equipment is in operation could result in death or serious injury.
 If this VRC needs to be modified in any way, contact PFlow Industries, Inc. for assistance.
 Do not make any unauthorized changes.
 Before the VRC is put into operation, all VRC parts must comply with all relevant health and safety directives and regulations.
-Falling hazard!
+Falling Hazard!
 Close all gates before the carriage is moved.
 Never leave the lift unattended with the gates in the open position.
 Never close gates when a person is on the carriage or within the fenced area.
-ACAUTION Paint overspray on the hydraulic cylinder rod will damage the packing seals and void the manufacturer's warranty.
+Entanglement hazard!
+Secure long hair, wear snug-fitting clothing, and avoid wearing jewelry while using the VRC.
+Paint overspray on the hydraulic cylinder rod will damage the packing seals and void the manufacturer's warranty.
 Cover exposed rods with removable plastic or soluble grease while painting or touching up the VRC.